Hardy Amies: Queen Elizabeth II

 Amies is best known to the British public for his work for Queen Elizabeth II.
 The association began in 1950, when Amies made several outfits for the then-Princess Elizabeth's royal tour of Canada.
 In 1955, the queen appointed him as one of her three official dressmakers.
 He established the monarch's crisp, understated style of dress.
 "I don't think she feels clothes which are too chic are exactly very friendly," he told one fashion editor.
 "The Queen's attitude is that she must always dress for the occasion".

 Knighted in 1989, Amies held the warrant until 1990, when he gave it up so that younger designers could create for the Queen, although the House of Hardy Amies was still designing for her under Design Director Jon Moore until 2002.

 ABC of Men's Fashion

-Having written a regular column for Esquire on men's fashion, in 1964, Amies published the book ABC of Men's Fashion.
-Amies's strict male dress code included commandments on everything from socks to the summer wardrobe.
-When, in July 2009, the Hardy Amies Designer Archive was opened on Savile Row, the Victoria & Albert Museum reissued the book.
+Having written a regular column for Esquire magazine on men's fashion, Amies published the book ABC of Men's Fashion in 1964.
+His strict male dress code included commandments on everything from socks to the summer wardrobe.
 He stated, "A man should look as if he has bought his clothes with intelligence, put them on with care and then forgotten all about them."
+When the Hardy Amies Designer Archive was opened in July 2009 on Savile Row, the Victoria & Albert Museum reissued the book.

-In 1974, Amies was entered into the Vanity Fair International Best Dressed List Hall of Fame.
+In 1974, Amies was entered into Vanity Fair magazine's International Best Dressed List Hall of Fame.